crate/crate/docs/sql/statements/copy-to.rst

   The name (optionally schema-qualified) of the table to be exported.

 :column:
-  (optional) A list of column expressions that should be exported.
+  (optional) A list of column :ref:`expressions <gloss-expression>` that should be exported.

 ..
 NOTE::

-   Declaring columns changes the output to JSON list format, which is currently not supported by the COPY FROM statement.
+   When declaring columns, this changes the output to JSON list format, which is currently not supported by the ``COPY FROM`` statement.

 .. _sql-copy-to-clauses: